Report | Creating Resilience

 16 Sep 2021 8 Minute Read

 The past two years have seen an unprecedented degree of disruption—from the pandemic to climate-related events to social justice protests.
-This convergence of global challenges has heightened focus on the environmental, social and governance (ESG) issues on a whole new scale, and trained a spotlight on corporate real estate (CRE) leaders' purpose and mission.
+This convergence of global challenges has heightened focus on the environmental, social and governance (ESG) issues and trained a spotlight on corporate real estate (CRE) leaders' purpose and mission.

 What’s in the Report

-CBRE offers insights on ESG considerations and actions that will help CRE leaders uncover opportunities to move towards a more sustainable future.
-The implications of ESG form a broad agenda for CRE leaders, and this report will introduce the concepts under most discussion today.
+CBRE offers insights on ESG considerations and actions that will help to move our industry toward a more sustainable future.
+ESG is an increasingly key element of CRE leaders’ agendas, and this report will examine the concepts most under discussion today.

 What is our Why?

-- Companies that are serious about ESG perform better.
+- Companies that are making progress on ESG perform better.

 The NYU Stern Center for Sustainable Business examined the relationship between ESG and financial performance from 2015–2020 and found a positive relationship between performance-based ESG measures and financial performance.